Anananas42/docs-Firefish/docs/firefish-protocol.md

 ## Protocol Implementation

 The whole Firefish protocol is implemented in Rust.
-To simplify the interaction with the protocol for Borrowers, the Borrower's part, called borrower-client, is compiled into WASM and runs at app.firefish.io.
-The source code for the borrower-client is available HERE.
-It also contains instructions for deterministic builds, allowing Borrowers to verify that the client used at [Firefish](https://app.firefish.io) corresponds to the published source code.
+To simplify the interaction with the protocol for Borrowers, the Borrower's part, called borrower-client, is compiled into WASM and runs at [Firefish platform](https://app.firefish.io).
+The source code for the borrower-client is available [here](https://protocol.firefish.io ).
+It also contains instructions for deterministic builds, allowing Borrowers to verify that the client used at Firefish platform corresponds to the published source code.

 ## The Process

 Below you can find the simplified process of the escrow setup and the lifetime of the loan.

-1. The participants in the protocol securely exchange necessary data (such as loan details) and public keys.
+1. The participants in the protocol securely exchange necessary data (such as loan details) and public keys, everything via the Firefish platform.
-2. Borrower enters his return address where bitcoin collateral will be returned upon successful repayment
+2. Borrower enters his return address where bitcoin collateral will be returned upon successful repayment.
-3. Using the borrower-client, the Borrower generates the prefund address
+3. Using the borrower-client, the Borrower generates the prefund address.
 4. The Borrower sends bitcoin collateral to the prefund address using their own wallet.
 5. Using the borrower-client, the Borrower constructs the escrow and closing transactions, and adds their own signatures to the closing transactions.
 6. The oracles add their own signatures to the escrow transaction and the closing transactions according to the protocol specification.